Verified and Tested 08/11/2015

 This feature is set up to store data HTTP request and errors from your website(s) and of your Web Server.
 Configuring this feature will make your site troubleshooting much easier because you will have logs that serve as a starting point.

 – A Server with Windows Server 2012.
-If you do not have a server already, why not spin up a Windows Cloud server from Atlantic.Net in under 30 seconds.
+If you do not have a server already, why not spin up a virtual private server from Atlantic.Net in under 30 seconds.

 – Internet Information Services(IIS) installed on your server.
 If you need to install IIS, follow our guide Install IIS On Windows Server 2012 R2.